digihunch/korthweb/istio/README.md

 ```sh
 storescu -c ORTHANC@orthweb.digihunch.com:11112 TEST.DCM --tls12 --tls-aes --trust-store path/to/client.truststore --trust-store-pass Password123!
 ```
-Once the DICOM file has been sent, it should be viewable from browser.
+Once the DICOM file has been sent, and the C-STORE SCP returns success, the image should be viewable from browser.
+Any [sample](http://www.rubomedical.com/dicom_files/) DICOM image should work for this test case.